Managing client installation packages

 See About the Windows client installation settings.

 You can export packages for managed clients or unmanaged clients.
 You can also export packages to install with third-party deployment tools.

 You can export packages to install with Symantec Endpoint Protection Manager or with third-party deployment tools.

 Add client installation package updates

-When Symantec sends you client installation package updates, you add them to the database to make them available for distribution from Symantec Endpoint Protection Manager.
+You can add updated client installation packages to the database to make them available for distribution from Symantec Endpoint Protection Manager.
 You can optionally export the packages during this procedure to make the package available for deployment to computers that do not have the client software.